twse/random-stuff/Readable Fonts/Transliteration.md

 DV1-TTYogesh, a font in TrueType format, is based on Helvetica Light for transliteration of Indic languages.

-Michael Everson (Evertype) created bitmap fonts for macOS based on Monaco for Armenian and Georgian transcription.
+Michael Everson (Evertype) created bitmap fonts for macOS based on Monaco for Armenian and Georgian transcription as shown in [this image](http://www.evertype.com/standards/hy/ArmTrans.gif).
 See the related page on the [Evertype site](http://www.evertype.com/standards/hy/jaaip-me1.html) for more info.
-The Olympia transliteration keyboard has some macOS symbols but does not have the Euro sign.

 Evyoni Megawriter (1998), by Shemayah ben-Avraham, is a TrueType and PostScript Type 1 font based on Times for use with Semitic languages.
 Many characters are shown in Arial.
 Download the font from [here](http://ebionite.tripod.com/fonts.htm).